woocommerce/woocommerce/packages/js/api/README.md

 # WooCommerce API Client

-An isometric API client for interacting with WooCommerce installations.
+An API client for interacting with WooCommerce installations that works both on Browser and Node environments.
 Here are the current and planned
 features:

-- [x] TypeScript Definitions
+- [x] TypeScript Definitions*
 - [x] Axios API Client with support for OAuth & basic auth
-- [x] Repositories to simplify interaction with basic data types
+- [X] Partial support to Repositories, to simplify interaction with basic data types*
-- [x] Service classes for common activities such as changing settings
+- [x] Service classes for common activities such as changing settings4

+* TypeScript Definitions and Repositories are only supported for Products, and partially supported for Orders.

+## Diferences between this and @woocommerce/woocomerce-rest-api

+WooCommerce has two API clients in JavaScript for interacting with WooCommerce installation.
+This one, and [@woocommerce/woocomerce-rest-api](https://www.npmjs.com/package/@woocommerce/woocommerce-rest-api).

+The main difference between them is the Repositories and the TypeScript definitions for the supported endpoints.
+When using Axios directly, as you can do with both libraries, you query the WooCommerce API in a raw object format, following the API documentation parameters.
+With Repositories, you have the parameters as properties of an object, so you have auto-complete and strict types, for instance.

 ## Usage